HarshGajraSUNY/elasticJSON/ReadMe.md

 gradle build
 gradle run

-That's it! you will see the output transformed json array.
+That's it! you will see the output transformed json array in stdout.
 ````

+**Acceptance criteria**

+Submission is **complete** with all the required criteria except the map structure is not lexically sorted

+**Time Taken to run**

+The code takes 0.082 seconds to execute and transform the input json as per profiling.